don-smith/Resquirrelly/Readme.md

 If you need to use a release build for whatever reason, be sure to change the script to use Resquirrelly.Release.nuspec.
 It doesn't include the symbols.

+Let me know if you have any questions.